Meghdeep Bose: Career

 Artists like A. R. Rahman, Yanni, Quincy Jones, Salim–Sulaiman and Shankar–Ehsaan–Loy have had a considerable influence on Bose's music.

-Film, TV and Other Works As Music Producer & Arranger
+Film, TV and other works

 Bose is an active music producer in the Indian film industry.

-Bose's recent film projects include songs of Pathaan & Vikram-Vedha with Vishal-Shekhar and Songs of Tu Jhoothi Main Makkar and score of Brahmāstra: Part One – Shiva (as co-composer) with Pritam.
+Bose's recent film projects include songs of Pathaan & Vikram-Vedha with Vishal-Shekhar and Songs of Rocky Aur Raani Kii Prem Kahaani and Tu Jhoothi Main Makkar and score of Brahmāstra: Part One – Shiva (as co-composer) with Pritam.

 His other projects include a few of his own independent singles and an album "Main Tera" in collaboration with Azaan Sami Khan.